 Limbic system retraining has changed my life in a powerful way.

 I also feel I am a better practitioner and I am taking many of the principles into my work.
-I see change in my future in regard to my work.
+I see a change in my future in regard to my work.

 I sleep more deeply and don’t wake up as often to go to the bathroom.